Notarial Bond

 The Oath of Office must be notarized prior to submitting your documents to the Lieutenant Governor’s office, otherwise your application will be rejected.

-The Oath of Office typically accompanies your bond.
-You can also find a copy of the Oath of Office here.
+The Oath of Office typically accompanies your bond when issued by your surety company.
+If your bond did not include one, you can download a blank copy of the Oath of Office below.